Lemoncode/parcel-by-sample/04 bootstrap/README.md

 ## Steps

-- We will start from _03 SASS_, just copy the project and execute _npm install_
+- We start from _03 SASS_.
+Just copy the project and execute _npm install_

 ```cmd
 npm install